 Many sick and disabled veterans lack transportation to, and from VA medical facilities for needed treatment.
 The DAV operates a nationwide Transportation Network to meet this need.
 The network is administered by DAV Hospital Service Coordinators (HSCs) at the VA's 172 medical centers across the nation.
 The DAV has donated vans, where needed, to make the program work.

-Floyd County takes part in this service, and has a van donated to provide rides for our veterans to the VAMC facilities, CBOC's, or VA authorized appointments.
-Our county DAV van drivers are volunteers, and do not receive payment for the services they provide.
+Floyd County takes part in this service and has a van donated to provide rides for our veterans to the VA Medical Center (VAMC) facilities, Community-Based Outpatient Clinics (CBOCs), or VA-authorized appointments.
+Our county DAV van drivers are volunteers and do not receive payment for the services they provide.
 We lease our van from the Iowa City Voluntary Services.
 We pay a yearly fee to have this van in our parking lot.
 The Floyd County Veterans Affairs does accept any donations that would like to be put towards our van fees.

 How can I ride the Floyd County VA Van?

 Veterans or family members need to call 641-228-1850 to get their names down on our van calendar.
 Most veterans meet at the Floyd County courthouse parking lot (where the van is parked) to catch their ride.
 We have picked veterans up at the Nashua Casey’s store, Plainfield, and Waverly on the way down to the Waterloo CBOC/Iowa City VAMC.
 The volunteer drivers have also picked up riders at Floyd, Rudd, and Nora Springs, if the van is going to the Mason City CBOC/Des Moines VAMC.
 This service is provided at no cost to the veterans, or their families.